 Blick Chicago Loop: Megan Fasbenner, Nikki Kazmar & Julia Polay

 Sponsored by 500 North Michigan Avenue

 Blick Art Materials in the Chicago Loop champions the idea that art is for everyone.
-Creating art is not only therapeutic but nourishes each artist’s personal growth.

 With their design, they use the symbolism of bees and chrysanthemums to illustrate how art, represented by the bees, is essential for a balance in our cultural ecosystem.
 For several individuals with disabilities, making art offers them a chance to bloom in ways they might not otherwise have been able to access.
 Painting, drawing, sculpture, and so many other mediums give accessibility to those that face limitations- a unique and powerful opportunity to have their voice heard.

 In partnership with illinois state toll highway authority

 Ruby Bradford (b.
 1984) draws and paints in a relaxed bold style with unrepressed focus on her personal interests: Superman, Prince Charles, and cats.
 Bold characters and fantastical narrative seem to drive her, though the interest in Superman evidently runs deep.

 A deeply private person, Bradford uses these icons – and her favorite animal – as symbols for caring and belonging.
 As the artist explains, the “S” on Superman’s emblem stands for hope on his home planet.
 She thus combines her favorite celebrities or close friends with cats and/or superhero apparel, morphing the whole into a new reality.
 This is the highest honor a patron could receive from the artist, and Bradford’s use of dry humor and her panache are irresistible to her many followers.

 Bradford started working at Project Onward in its inaugural year, 2004.